-To keep separate and consistent groups (your bubbles) each group will be assigned a specific toilet for the day.
-Plan your use carefully so your whole class doesn't need to queue for the loo at the same time!
-Soap and water handwashing should be used and hand gel is also available.
+Toilet cubicles, including disabled facilities, and running water sinks with soap and hand towels are provided.
+It's a good idea to plan your use so your whole class doesn't need to queue for the loo at the same time!
 School staff should bring additional hand gel for their class's use.